 Coping and support

 A lymphoma diagnosis can be overwhelming.
-With time you'll find ways to cope with the distress and uncertainty of cancer.
+With time you'll find ways to cope with the stress and uncertainty of cancer.
 Until then, you may find it helps to:

 - Keep your friends and family close.
 Your friends and family can be emotional support and provide the practical support you'll need, too, such as helping take care of your house if you're in the hospital.

 Find someone to talk with.
 Find a good listener with whom you can talk about your hopes and fears.
 This may be a friend or a family member.
 The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.